 The Department of Health and Human Services (HHS) warned citizens about scams involving COVID-19 tests and services from early in the pandemic.
 The Department of Justice (DOJ) has investigated and filed charges in several health care fraud scams involving billions of dollars.

 Fake Apartment Rentals

-A "catfish" is someone who creates a fake social media account in order to pursue an online romance.
-Sometimes, catfish convince their victims to send money or gifts, or to pay for their travel or other expenses.
+A "catfish" is someone who creates a fake social media account to pursue an online romance.
+Sometimes, catfish convince their victims to send money or gifts or pay for travel or other expenses.

-The Internet is littered with pop-up ads telling you that you've won an iPod or qualified for a free vacation.
+The internet is littered with pop-up ads telling you you've won an iPod or qualified for a free vacation.
 Are they telling the truth?
 Probably not.
-These "contests" often require you to pay certain fees or shipping costs in order to receive your "prize."
-Of course, most of the time there is no prize and the perpetrators pocket the fees.
+These "contests" often require you to pay certain fees or shipping costs to receive your "prize."
+Of course, there is usually no prize, and the perpetrators pocket the fees.

 If You've Been the Victim of an Internet Fraud Scheme

 If you think you've been the victim of an internet scam, you might first ask for a refund.
 If that fails, you can file a complaint with the Federal Trade Commission (FTC) or your local consumer protection office.